albertkso/python-api-challenge/README.md

 - CSV generation ~ 1.0 hours
 - documentation, test, code refactor/cleanup ~ 0.75 hours

-No time needed for pip, Python 3.x, virtual envs, these were already set up on my laptop.
 Google was useful for helping solve some of the problems this challenge posed (for example how to implement a data migration in Django, how to create a CSV file, what's an active Python module used for REST queries, how to compare dates, etc).

 `requirements.txt` was updated to include a new module.